-There’s nothing better than putting a little howl into your Halloween celebration, and taking your pup on a pet friendly ghost tour could be fiendishly perfect!
+There’s nothing better than putting a little howl into your Halloween celebration.
+And taking your pup on a pet friendly ghost tour is a fiendishly perfect way to celebrate the holiday!

 Take A Pet Friendly Ghost Tour